abouelkhair5/5GProvGen/README.md

 # 5GProvGen
 This repository is the codebase associated with the paper titled "5GProvGen: 5G Provenance Dataset Generation Framework"

+## Dataset Access
+Our dataset is hosted on IEEE Dataport and can be accessed [here](https://ieee-dataport.org/documents/5gprovgen#files)

 ![Framework overview](./framework-overview.png)

 In this repo we present our framework 5GProvGen.
 Our repository consists of 4 components: